Zealsathish/machinery/docs/Dealing-with-Duplication-of-Data.md

 ### Configuration discovery

-When analysing a system, especially when trying to figure out what an unknown system does, all levels of abstraction are helpful.
+When analyzing a system, especially when trying to figure out what an unknown system does, all levels of abstraction are helpful.
 Even the same data on different levels can be helpful.
-The more data is available the more easy it is for the user to find and judge the configuration of the system.
+The more data is available the easier it is for the user to find and judge the configuration of the system.

 ### Replication of a system